yoparky/odin-recipes/README.md

 # Recipes project for the Odin Project
-Checks basic HTML concepts via a pop-culure recipe webpage Copyright-free images courtesy of Pexels.com
+Checks basic HTML concepts via a recipe webpage Copyright-free images courtesy of Pexels.com
 Recipes from allrecipes.com